angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 Teferi, Time Raveler is another tool that can be used to help prevent countermagic however it is expensive to include in piles.
 It might be suitable for a PTT pile in the mid to late game.
-The in-built draw effect can help access your pile and, when combined with Astrolabe, can function as pseudo draw 2 or 3.
+The in-built draw effect can help access your pile and, when combined with Baleful Strix, can function as pseudo draw 2 or 3.
 You can use this draw to replace a cantrip slot in any of the piles already explained.

-## 3. Playing Around / Through Permanent Based Interaction
+## 3. Playing Around / Through Permanent-Based Interaction

 ### Chalice of the Void

-Chalice is a Legacy staple that is featured in a number of decks.
-It seeks to generate card advantage by (hopefully) countering a number of cards or preventing the casting of cards of a certain cmc.
-Normally Chalice is set to X = 1 most of the time which, although can be a heavy detriment to a deck comprised of predominantly 1 cost cards, does not stop the deck winning the game.
+{{Chalice of the Void}} is a Legacy staple that is featured in a number of decks.
+It seeks to generate card advantage by (hopefully) countering a number of cards or preventing the casting of cards of a certain CMC.
+Normally Chalice is set to X = 1 most of the time which, although can be a heavy detriment to a deck comprised of predominantly one cost cards, does not stop the deck from winning the game.

 Although it certainly is convenient trying to get {B}{B}{B} from Dark Ritual, you can easily just cast it from lands.
-It is perfectly fine getting to turn three without having fetched and just finding 3 black sources to cast Doomsday.
-From that point you don't have to cast a single 1 mana spell.
+It is perfectly fine getting to turn three without having fetched and just finding three black sources to cast Doomsday.
+From that point you don't have to cast a single one mana spell.

+> {B}{B}{B} + {U}{U} + Cantrip

 <row variant="pile">{{!IU}} {{!LP}} {{!LP}} {{!EoA}} {{!TO}}</row>

+> {B}{B}{B} + {1}{U} + Cantrip

-<row variant="pile">{{!Pdt}} {{!SW}} {{!LED}} {{!EoA}} {{!TO}}</row>
+<row variant="pile">{{!Pdt}} {{!Dur}} {{!LED}} {{!EoA}} {{!TO}}</row>

-Both of the above examples are all comprised of 0 / 2 drops and free cycling effects all of which can circumnavigate the limitations Chalice creates.
-If playing against a known Chalice deck, simply going turn 1 Doomsday off of DR with another land in hand is pretty safe given you can ignore the interaction (at least where Chalice is concerned).
+Both of the above examples are all comprised of zero or two mana cost spells and free cycling effects all of which can circumnavigate the limitations Chalice creates.
+If playing against a known Chalice deck, simply going turn one Doomsday off of Dark Ritual with another land in hand is pretty safe given you can ignore the interaction (at least where Chalice is concerned).
 The above are pretty cheap too representing post Doomsday costs of {U}{U} and {1}{U} respectively.

-Chalice is not limited to being set on 1.
-Sometimes an opponent will want to deploy a threat plus disruption on turn 1 so might lead with Chalice X = 0 or may play a Chalice X = 2 in the late game.
-For X = 0 this is fine so long as you have been making land drops though the game or, at worst, allows you to put lands into the pile itself.
-If you have Arcum's Astrolabe out you can also use Dark Ritual as a *mana boost* that filters into the {U} needed for Oracle.
+Chalice is not limited to being set on one.
+Sometimes an opponent will want to deploy a threat plus disruption on turn one so might lead with Chalice X = 0 or may play a Chalice X = 2 in the late game.
+For X = 0 this is fine so long as you have been making land drops throughout the game or, at worst, allows you to put lands into the pile itself.

-> {B}{B}{B} + {1}{U}{U} + Cantrip
+> {B}{B}{B} + {U}{U}{U} + Cantrip

-<row variant="pile">{{!Pdt}} {{!SW}} {{!I|RAV}} {{!EoA}} {{!TO}}</row>
+<row variant="pile">{{!IU}} {{!SW}} {{!I|RAV}} {{!EoA}} {{!TO}}</row>

-If X = 2 then you can build something like a Brainstorm pile that only uses your 1 mana cantrips alongside something like Cavern of Souls to get through the Chalice.
+If X = 2 then you can build something like a Brainstorm pile that only uses your one mana cantrips alongside something like Cavern of Souls to get through the Chalice.
 Alternatively the use of Unearth can help get around the need for a 2 drop using LED as a discard outlet for Oracle instead of *milling* with Predict.

 If you are playing Veil of Summer against Chalice on 0 or 2 then simply casting Veil, or leading a pile with it, will allow your spells to resolve through the Chalice.
-Tis is especially useful for BUG variants.
+This is especially useful for BUG variants.

-Post-board for all of the above you can also start adding removal into your piles as the top card in order to try and facilitate the win.
+Post-board, for all of the above, you can also start adding removal into your piles as the top card in order to try and facilitate the win.
 Consider the below PTT example against a Chalice of the Void.